confluentinc/demo-trust/demo.md

         --cluster lkc-856k7 \
         --sr-endpoint https://psrc-4r3n1.us-central1.gcp.confluent.cloud
     ```

-    > We also need a separate API key to access schema registry.
-And here the data is flowing.

-    > When the team is ready, they can create a service account for the app and apply RBAC to that service account across different environments as well.
-Confluent Cloud is opinionated about separating the identities of people (users) and apps (service accounts).
+    > She did it!
+Data is flowing into her application.

 ## Need Help?
 We've Got Your Back

 1. Show support portal (click on liferaft icon in top right)

-    > If you need help at any point along the way, you can reach our world-class support staff easily.
+    > Like with anything, there may be bumps along the way and my team might need help.
+I can easily reach a support staff highly specialized in helping teams like mine implement event streaming applications.
 Here is the support portal with knowledge base articles, and here you can file a ticket.
-We have over 3 million hours of expertise helping customers along their journey to set their data in motion.
+Confluent has over 3 million hours of expertise helping customers along the journey to set their data in motion, so I feel like I'm in good hands.

+    > Alright, back to Kevin!

 ## Summary